1. Before You Go

 If you are noticing your dog is panting excessively, lagging behind and their tongues are bright red, stop immediately, seek shade and water, and let your dog rest.

 2. Start Slowly

-Here's a list for everything you need so you can make your own First Aid Kit to take with you hiking to be prepared:
+Here’s a list of everything you need so you can make your own First Aid Kit to take with you hiking to be prepared:

 Muzzle — Any injured pet can become aggressive out of fear or pain, however, if your pet is vomiting, do not muzzle them (How to make a homemade muzzle)